 - The rules are very complex in these cases, and the police may be unsure they are following them, but eager to make an arrest.

-- Similarly, law enforcement are simply far too eager to find evidence and make the arrest and the case.
+- Similarly, law enforcement is simply far too eager to find evidence and make the arrest and the case.

 Even if the illegal search were to be completely accidental, your rights still were violated.
 A criminal attorney familiar with warrants, and/or DUI law could object to the use of any evidence found during the search and possibly get it dropped from the case.